smewd/springweb-with-everything/README.md

 integrate Spring Java config with technologies that are used in production.
 This is a faster way to experiment with transitions from technology A to technology B, instead of implementing them into the tech stack right at the start.
+A reference of sorts.

 ## What does it include?
-* Spring Web
+* Spring
-* A Spring WebMVC Controller
+* Spring WebMVC
+    * A controller with a requestmapping
+    * Thymeleaf for view handling
+    * An interceptor for logging
 * A servlet
 * A couple of custom web filters
+    * A filter that logs for every request
+    * A "decorating" filter applied for URLs matching *.do and *.action
 * Stripes
     * Servlet
     * Filter